Piri (instrument)

 The piri (Korean: 피리) is a Korean double reed instrument, used in both the folk and classical (court) music of Korea.
-Originating in Central Asia, it was introduced to the Korean peninsula from China, and has been used there as early as the Three Kingdoms period, most notably in the states of Goguryeo and Baekje.
+Originating in Central Asia, it was introduced to the Korean peninsula from China, and has been used there as early as the Three Kingdoms period in the states of Goguryeo and Baekje.
 The instrument consists of a tube of bamboo, which is perforated with finger holes, and has a large double reed.
-Its cylindrical bore gives it a sound mellower than that of many other types of oboe.
+It has a cylindrical bore.

 A typical piri has eight finger holes, seven of which are on the front, with the remaining one on the back for the thumb.

 There are four types of piri: